 Venice received a dazzling addition to its property portfolio in 1945 when Count Alvise Nicolò Mocenigo bequeathed his family's 17th-century palazzo to the city.
-While the ground floor hosts temporary exhibitions, the piano nobile (main floor) is where you'll find a dashing collection of historic fashion, from duchess andrienne (hip-extending dresses) to exquisitely embroidered silk waistcoats.
+While the ground floor hosts temporary exhibitions, the piano nobile (main floor) is where you'll find a dashing collection of historic fashion, including exquisitely embroidered men's silk waistcoats.
 Adding to the glamour and intrigue is an exhibition dedicated to the art of fragrance – an ode to Venice's 16th-century status as Europe's capital of perfume.

 Palazzo Mocenigo's opulent, chandelier-graced rooms look pretty much as they did at 18th-century A-list parties.
-Yet, even when flirting shamelessly under Jacopo Guarana’s Allegory of Nuptial Bliss (1787) ceiling in the Green Living Room, wise guests minded their tongues.
-The Mocenigos reported philosopher and sometime house guest Giordano Bruno for heresy to the Inquisition; the betrayed philosopher was subsequently tortured and burned at the stake in Rome.
+Yet even when flirting shamelessly under Jacopo Guarana’s Nuptial Allegory ceiling (1787) in the Green Living Room, wise guests minded their tongues.
+The Mocenigos reported philosopher and sometime house guest Giordano Bruno to the Inquisition for heresy; the betrayed philosopher was subsequently tortured and burned at the stake in Rome.